CRON job on Azure: Using Scheduled Task on a Web Role to replace Azure Worker Role for background job.

 // get url that we want to hit from config

-// i.e. http://somesite/trigger/
+// i.e. https://somesite/trigger/

 var taskConfigSection = (TaskConfigSection) ConfigurationManager.GetSection("TaskConfig");